 Consider Nearby Lights

-If you or your neighbors have lights that illuminate based on sensors, take this into consideration while choosing a location for your hive.
+If you or your neighbours have lights that illuminate based on sensors, take this into consideration while choosing a location for your hive.

 Sometimes, bees will fly toward bright lights at night.
 This is because of a “positive phototactic” response in them, which disrupts their usually dormant nighttime state.